jacobm-gavin/pretty_url/proposal.md

 When a request is made with the shortened link, see if it exists in the database, if so, redirect to the full URL

 ## Frontend (?)
-Create an HTML Webpage where users can create these shortened links by entering the full link, and choosing a name for the shortened link
+Research low - demand free web server hosting for the project Create an HTML Webpage where users can create these shortened links by entering the full link, and choosing a name for the shortened link